CDCgov/cdh-lava-react/readme.md

 - 2a1.
 Click Try Databricks [here](https://databricks.com/try-databricks?_ga=2.255070344.1413392081.1642363045-623941688.1642019057)  or at the top of this page.
 - 2a2.
 Enter your name, company, email, and title, and click GET STARTED FOR FREE.
 - 2a3.
-On the Choose a cloud provider dialog, click the Get started with Community Edition link.
+On the Choose a cloud provider dialog, choose AWS click the Get started with Community Edition link.
 - 2a4.
 Reply to email and set password
 - 2a5.
 Bookmark and continue to login at [community.cloud.databricks.com](https://community.cloud.databricks.com/login.html)